 An overall strategic approach to Highway service provision comprises a range of services, and therefore performance management can be expected to include a suite of performance targets.
 Accordingly, the Council has established a framework of performance indicators for measuring the delivery of the Asset Management Strategy, and this is monitored regularly by senior officers and Cabinet Members.
 Any over or under performance is investigated and, if necessary, improvement plans put in place to ensure delivery of the required performance.
-Figure 2 below shows the links between the Asset Management Strategy performance indicators and the Council's strategic priorities.
 All performance measures contribute to keeping the highway network assets accessible, serviceable, sustainable and safe using an approach that results in value for money.
-Note that the information shown is for performance year 2022/23 (Year 11 of the Partnership contract).